 -plastic rain gutters from Lowe’s or Home Depot (Click here for example.
 Less than 5 bucks for a 10ft piece.
 I recommend cutting it in half in the store.)

 -Anything that rolls and fits your ramps: marbles, matchbox cars, wiffle balls, tennis balls, etc.

 -metal bowl for cars/marbles to either hit or land in (the noise delights them and gives immediate feedback)

 -blocks for creating barriers, landing zones, or to prop up ramps

 I LOVE this marble ramp!
 Watch closely…

 contact firstname.lastname@example.org to schedule a tour

-Woodland Schoolhouse is currently closed but planning to reopen entirely outdoors in September.
+Woodland Schoolhouse has reopened entirely outdoors as of September.
 We’ve always been a small, “mostly outdoor” school so, fortunately, this is a natural and minimal shift for us.
 We are taking COVID precautions very seriously and have implemented many new routines and policies designed to keep our environment as safe as possible while open.

 I’m deeply thankful for the opportunity to offer a joyful, outdoor environment where your child can grow and thrive with a small, consistent group of friends this year.
-If you’re interested in enrolling your child this fall, please fill out our wait list form and I will reach out to schedule a time for us to connect.
+If you’re interested in enrolling your child for the 2021-22 school year, please fill out our wait list form and I will reach out to schedule a time for us to connect.